I haven’t been in school in about 15 months. How wild is that? No homework. No papers. No tests. Well, actually… about that last one.

 off everything that hinders and the sin that so easily entangles, and

-.
+let us run with perseverance the race marked out for us.
 However, James 1 really stood out though as what I should share:

 So it’s obvious these verses applied to me, but God’s been showing me there’s more to them.
 They’re not going away.
 I e-mailed them to Aly since I got them after praying over a passage she had shared with the squad.
 Somehow while typing out the verses I made a typo and made a cross symbol in the middle of the verse.
-Couldn’t do it again if I tried, but there was a big ol’ † typed on the screen, and I sent it just like that.
+Couldn’t do it again if I tried, but there was a big ol’ †typed on the screen, and I sent it just like that.
 (I copied and pasted that cross from the e-mail because I still have no clue to do it.)

 Then the next day I get an e-mail from Garrett, my fellow team leader, BFF, and occasional tent mate.
 He had just felt the Lord put me on his heart, and He gave Garrett some verses for me.
 Keep in mind Garrett didn’t know I was sick when the Lord put me on his heart.
 He found out basically after I had recovered.
 He gives me two verses saying he doesn’t normally do this, but the tug was so strong he simply had to obey.
 Both verses were on – you guessed it – perseverance!
 One was 2 Thessalonians 1:5 – We boast about your perseverance and faith in all the persecution and trials you are enduring.
 All this is evidence that God’s judgment is right, and as a result you will be counted worthy of the kingdom of God, for which you are suffering.
 The other was sure enough James 1:2-4.